-- Chancellor’s Club Career Teaching Awards The award is intended to recognize the teaching contributions made to the University by a member of the faculty over a period of twenty years or more.
+- Chancellors Club Career Teaching Awards The award is intended to recognize the teaching contributions made to the University by a member of the faculty over a period of twenty years or more.
 To be eligible for consideration, the faculty member should be within five years of intended retirement from the University.
+This award is not open to nominations at this time.

 - Byron Shutz Award The Byron T. Shutz Award for Excellence in Teaching was established by the late Byron T. Shutz in 1978.
 The recipient of the Shutz Award receives a one-time stipend of $4,000 and delivers a public lecture later in the academic year.
 The lecture is followed by a reception in the recipient’s honor.
 Faculty members are nominated for this annual award by deans, department chairs, or faculty colleagues.